blessingajidahun/Exploratory-Data-Analysis/README.md

 ### TASK 1: Customer demographics and purchase behavior: you are to group the customer age into two groups young (below 35 years) and old (above 36) and compare which group spends more on products, which category each group patronizes more and their income level.
 I created a new column named “age group”, then grouped the customer age into young and old using IF statement, then I used pivot table to carry out my analysis.

-#KEY INSIGHTS DISCOVERED:
+# KEY INSIGHTS DISCOVERED:
-Young Customers Spend More Than Older Customers o	Total purchase amount for young customers (147,566) is higher than for older customers (127,497). o	This suggests that younger customers are more active shoppers or have a higher purchase frequency.
+Young Customers Spend More Than Older Customers
 Older Customers Still Contribute Significantly o	While younger customers spend more, older customers still have a substantial share (close to young customers). o	This could indicate brand loyalty or a preference for quality over quantity in purchasing habits.
-Top Spending Categories for Old vs. Young Customers
+# Top Spending Categories for Old vs. Young Customers
 •	Old customers' highest spending categories: o	Jewelry & Accessories ($8,697) o	Toys & Games ($8,217)